Redesigned

 Day 2 Thodupuzha – Paniyeli Poru

-Rise early to pay a visit to the local market and see how the many households of the village do their shopping for the day.
-The fruits of Kerala are on full display here, in a huge abundance and variety of fruits, vegetables, and herbs.
-We’ll then fuel up for our first bike ride of the trip on a traditional breakfast at the house, before bidding goodbye to our lovely hosts and setting out on two wheels.
-Our ride takes us through green countryside, along waterways, and across small rivers, through rural villages where we’ll get a closer look at local life in Southern India.
+Browse the vibrant local market and see how the many households of the village do their shopping for the day, choosing from among the exotic and diverse products.
+We’ll then fuel up for our first bike ride of the trip with a traditional breakfast, before bidding goodbye to our lovely hosts and setting out on two wheels.
+Our ride takes us through green countryside, along small rivers, and through rural villages where we’ll get a closer look at local life in Southern India.
 Along the way, we’ll pass through rubber tree plantations and visit a plantation house to learn more about the interesting process by which rubber is made.
-We’ll have an authentic lunch at a local restaurant, before checking into our resort, across the river from the Sholayar Forest Reserve, home to many of India’s most well-known and endangered wildlife, such as the tiger and elephant.
-If we’re lucky we’ll spot some of the forests’ colorful bird species along the edge of the water.
+This industry has been a major part of rural India’s economy for over 100 years; today, the country is the world’s fourth largest rubber producer.
+We’ll have an authentic lunch at a local restaurant.
+After lunch, you may choose to ride another 20 km to the hotel, or transfer 30 minutes directly to the resort.
+Tonight, we will stay across the river from the Sholayar Forest Reserve, home to many of India’s most well-known and endangered species, such as the tiger and elephant.
+If we’re lucky we’ll spot some of the forests’ colorful birds along the edge of the water.
 Enjoy a free afternoon to escape the heat with a dip in the resort pool or the waters of the nearby Periyar River.

 Whispering Waters